dougeby/IntuneDocs/InTuneDocs/DeployUse/wi-fi-connections-in-microsoft-intune.md

 3. Run the command `netsh wlan show profiles`, and note the name of the profile you'd like to export.
 In this example, the profile name is **WiFiName**.

-4. Run this command: `netsh wlan export profile name="ProfileName" folder=c:\Wifi`.This creates a Wi-Fi profile file named “Wi-Fi-WiFiName.xml in your target folder ”.
+4. Run this command: `netsh wlan export profile name="ProfileName" folder=c:\Wifi`.This creates a Wi-Fi profile file named “Wi-Fi-WiFiName.xml" in your target folder.

 ### Import a Wi-Fi profile
 Use the **Windows Wi-Fi Import Policy** to import a set of Wi-Fi settings that you can then deploy to the required user or device groups.